Commemoration ceremony, Myall Creek Massacre Memorial, Bingara, New South Wales, Australia, 10 June 2017 Photo: Jane Morrison

 A cairn recording a violent incident between surveyor, Major Thomas Mitchell’s party and Aboriginal people in May 1836 is located on Tapalin Mail Route Road, Midway between Mildura and Robinvale, Mount Dispersion, New South Wales.

-The New South Wales Government declared the actual site of the massacre, in which at least seven Aboriginal people were killed, as an Aboriginal Place on 27 April 2020 in the lead up to the 184th anniversary of the killings.
-News and details about the declaration are on the News page under Mount Dispersion recognised as a Declared Aboriginal Place, posted on 4 June 2020.
+The New South Wales Government declared the actual site of the massacre, in which at least seven Aboriginal people were killed, as an Aboriginal Place on 27 April 2020 in the lead-up to the 184th anniversary of the killings.
+Read updated post that includes the government declaration here:

 Myall Creek Massacre Memorial